Rose the Hat

 Rose the Hat is a fictional character created by American writer Stephen King.
 She is the primary antagonist in his 2013 novel Doctor Sleep and in the 2019 film of the same name, in which she is played by Swedish actress Rebecca Ferguson.

-Character arc
+Characterization

 She is the authoritarian leader of a nomadic group of nearly-immortal psychic vampires known as the "True Knot" who feed on children with psychic abilities.
 They hunt for children because, as Rose explains to Danny Torrance in the film's final act, "the steam becomes corrupted as people grow up".
-Commenting on Rose's personality, says Ferguson, "She's so sexual and predatory and loving and caring and she has all the elements of what a human being has that has all the elements of a zest for life.
-And that mixed with a fucking great sense of style, let's call a spade a spade, it's very liberating, getting all of these aspects in one character."
+Commenting on Rose's personality, Ferguson said:

+She's so sexual and predatory and loving and caring and she has all the elements of what a human being has that has all the elements of a zest for life.
+And that mixed with a fucking great sense of style, let's call a spade a spade, it's very liberating, getting all of these aspects in one character.

+Rose's appearance in the movie is reminiscent to that of a hippie, and she has a penchant for going barefoot.
+This detail was not present in the original novel, and was influenced by Ferguson's own barefoot habit:

+When you read the book, Rose’s style isn’t described as a hippie style.
+I had created my own mood board for Rose without talking to the costume designer at all, or the hair designer, and all of us had the same idea.
+When we saw all the mood boards, we were all filtering this Woodstock, hippie-esque sexual creature, which was great.
+Selfishly, I love being barefoot and wearing comfy clothes.